kumahq/kuma-website/docs/docs/0.3.2/policies/proxy-template.md

     - default-proxy

   # `resources` define a list of raw Envoy resources
-  # that will either complement or override auto-generated ones
+  # that will either complement or replace auto-generated ones
   resources:
     - name: localhost:9901
       version: v1